What makes the Psychological & Behavioural Sciences course at Cambridge so special?

 How many students take PBS at Newnham?

-Newnham expects to admit two or three students per year.
+Newnham expects to admit three or four students per year.

 Why choose Newnham for PBS?